Overview

 - UTM Source

-If you don’t see Group Suggestions appear in your query, it is because the type of query you set up is not one that would prompt the suggestion to group by of one of these properties.
-The suggested properties listed are ordered left-to-right based on how strongly they are related to the events in your query.
+If you don’t see group suggestions appear in your chart, it is because the type of chart you set up isn’t one that would prompt the suggestion to group by one of these properties.
+The suggested properties listed are ordered left-to-right based on how strongly they’re related to the events in your chart.

 These will appear under Next Steps next to your funnel.
 You can select one of these to further explore your analysis results.